 - Alumni network and many affiliations facilitate job placement, networking, and continuing education.

-- Competitive residencies including Sports Medicine, Primary Spine Care, and Diagnostic Imaging.
-Learn more >
+- Competitive residencies including Sports Medicine and Diagnostic Imaging.

-- Incomparable student experience with over 30 student clubs and organizations, a family-like environment, and access to all Southern California has to offer.
+- Incomparable student experience with over 30 student clubs and organizations and a family-like environment.

 Curriculum OverviewSCU’s Chiropractic curriculum is evidence-based, outcomes-focused, highly rigorous and academic.
 Since 1911, SCU has been a leader in innovative curricular design, incorporating lectures and laboratories in addition to a significant amount of additional means of instruction.
+One of LACC’s unique differentiators is our integrative approach to education and healthcare delivery.
 The combination of course design and clinical experience will equip you to change lives and turn your passion into a profession as a competent, caring, and practice-ready Doctor of Chiropractic.

 - Leading Diagnostics: Become proficient in cutting edge diagnostic methodology and practice on par with industry leading medical schools.
 Excellence in diagnostics, treatment, and technique aligns our mission to educate truly patient- centered and integrative healthcare practitioners.